-- (a) The board of governors of the college shall, subject to article 22 and further subject to the rights of the Welsh Government under section 31 of the Further and Higher Education Act 1992 to appoint members to the board of governors under section 39 of the Learning and Skills Act 2000, be composed of at least four persons including: - (i) The Chair of Coleg Sir Gar; - (ii) one person nominated by the University of Wales Trinity Saint David through its Nominations and Governance Committee; - (iii) the Principal of the Institution; and - (iv) any person appointed pursuant to Article 21(c). - (b) The term of office and the maximum total periods that a person can serve as a governor of the college if appointed: - (i) shall be four years (renewable once) unless otherwise determined by the board of governors from time to time; save that - (ii) the term of office of the Principal shall automatically cease if they cease to be employed by the college. - (c) Coleg Sir Gar may at any time, and from time to time, appoint any person to be a governor, either as an additional governor to fill a vacancy and may remove from office any governor so appointed.
-Any such appointment or removal shall be effected by notice in writing to the college.
+- (a) The board of governors of the college, selected by the Search Committee, shall, subject to article 22 and further subject to the rights of the Welsh Government under section 31 of the Further and Higher Education Act 1992 to appoint members to the board of governors under section 39 of the Learning and Skills Act 2000, be composed of at least fifteen persons including: - (i) at least two persons nominated by the University through its Nominations and Governance Committee; - (ii) one person elected by the students of the college who shall be a student at the college but so that if such person is under eighteen then such person shall be an observer only at the board of governors; - (iii) two persons; one elected by and from the staff of Coleg Sir Gar and one by and from its subsidiary Coleg Ceredigion; - (iv) the Principal of the Institution; and - (v) any person appointed pursuant to Article 21(c). - (b) The term of office and the maximum total periods that a person can serve as a governor of the college if appointed: - (i) shall be four years (renewable once) unless otherwise determined by the board of governors from time to time; save that - (ii) the term of office of the Principal or member of staff appointed under article 21(a)(iii) shall automatically cease if they cease to be employed and the student appointed under article 21(a)(ii) shall automatically cease if they cease to be a student. - (iii) the term of office of a member appointed under article 21(a) (i) shall automatically cease if their nomination by the University is removed.